The parenthood effect in urban mobility: Results

-A more concise way of summarising the values of $\log_{10} \abs{R}$ is via the diagrams appearing on the right-hand side of panel A and on panels B, C, and D of Figure~\ref{fig:null_models}.
-There, we display the values of $\log_{10} \abs{R}$ to understand whether these values are close to zero (\ie, $R \simeq 1$), within the range $[-1,1]$ (\ie, $R \in [0.1, 10]$), or in the range $]-\infty , -1[ \cup ]1, \infty [$ (\ie, $R \ll 0.1$ or $R \gg 10$); Table S2 of the SM presents all the symbols and values.
-We considered five null hypothesis/models: \begin{inparaenum}[\sf NM1:] \item We keep the travels (\ie, their origin, destination, and time) but we shuffle the household arrangement feature (\ie, married/non married or parent/non parent). \item We keep the travels' origin, destination, and traveller's type but the travel time is extracted from a probability distribution obtained fitting the empirical travel times. \item We keep the travels' origin, time, and traveller's type but the travel distance is extracted from a probability distribution obtained fitting the empirical travel distance where each selected distance will fall into a new travel destination zone. \item We keep the travels' origin, destination, and traveller's type but we shuffle the travel time feature. \item We keep the travels' origin, time, and traveller's type but we pick a random travel destination. \end{inparaenum} For each null cases, we average the results over an ensemble of 100 realizations with a bootstrapping of 80\% of the data (see Methods). \NM{1} tries to understand whether the cost differences observed, $\Delta C$, are due exclusively to the type of travellers (\eg, parent) and their distribution across the metropolitan area. \NM{2} and \NM{3} test whether the distributions of travel time and distance explains most of the differences. \NM{4} aims at understanding whether the differences are due to the `speed' at which travels are made.
-Finally, \NM{5} checks whether the differences are due to the `spatial tessellation' at which zones are made.
-The results of \NM{4} and \NM{5} are displayed in the SM, together with the results for the difference of diversity $\Delta M_{XY}$ (\NM{1}, \NM{3}, and \NM{5}).
+All the differences observed in Figure~\ref{fig:mobility_characterisation} raise the following question: `Are these differences meaningful, or are they just the product of noise or chance?'
+To address this question, we designed five null hypotheses/models: \begin{inparaenum}[\sf NM1:] \item We keep the travels (\ie, their origin, destination, and time), but we shuffle the household arrangement feature (\ie, married/non-married or parent/non-parent). \item We keep the travels' origin, destination, and travellers' type, but the travel time is extracted from a probability distribution obtained by fitting the empirical values. \item We keep the travels' origin, time, and travellers' type, but the travel distance is extracted from a probability distribution obtained by fitting the empirical travel distances.
+If there is only one zone at such a distance from the origin, we select it as the destination zone.
+On the contrary, if multiple zones are located at the same distance, we select one of them uniformly at random. \item We keep the travels' origin, destination, and travellers' type, but we shuffle the travel time feature. \item We keep the travels' origin, time, and travellers' type, but we pick a random travel destination. \end{inparaenum} For each null case, we average the results over an ensemble of 5,000 realisations by bootstrapping 80\% of the data (see Methods). \NM{1} examines whether the cost differences observed, $\Delta C$, are due exclusively to the type of travellers (\eg, parent) and their distribution across the metropolitan area. \NM{2} and \NM{3} test whether the distributions of travel time and distance explain most of the differences. \NM{4} aims to understand whether the differences are due to the `speed' at which travels occur.
+Finally, \NM{5} checks whether the differences are due to the `spatial tessellation' by which zones are defined.
+More details are available in the SM.